powershellpr0mpt/GittingStarted/readme.md

 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```

-In this case you will first need to retreive the update from the remote location before you can update it.
+If this happens you will first need to retreive the update from the remote location before you can update it.
-Which leads us to the next section.
+How to do this can be found in the next section.

+For more details on the command usage and all options visit [here][GitPush].

 ## Make a remote change available on your local copy (pull)

+Similar to pushing changes to a remote repository, you can pull changes from a remote repository using the following format:

 ```git
 git push <remote> <branch>
 ```

-By default your remote will be called `origin` and your branch will be called `master`.
+As we found in [our previous excercise](#View-the-remote-repositories-your-local-copy-is-connected-to), by default your remote will be called `origin` and your branch will be called `master`.
 So "normally" it should look like this:

 ```git